-White was chosen for the color for two main reasons; it contrasts well with the black instrument as well as the internals of the body.
+White was chosen for the color for two main reasons; it contrasts well with the black instrument as well as the internal human body.
 Furthermore, the default plastic of the 3D printer is ABS, a white plastic.
 ABS, or acrylonitrile butadiene styrene, is a biocompatible polymer, making it safe for medical grade use [1].
 ABS it is relatively cheap, with the materials for the printing itself costing only \$5.60.
 It is rigid enough to hold the shape after multiple uses, but can also bend to clip on and off of the laparoscopic instrument while retaining its shape.
+Putting the Snap Clamp onto the laparoscopic device requires a simple clip on, which is enough to hold it in place.
+The friction between the plastic and rubber of the sheath is great enough to prevent sliding or spinning.
+It takes a significant force to snap the marker off of the instrument, but the small size makes removal difficult.

-Figure 5: SolidWorks rendering of the Snap Clamp Design.
+Figure 4: SolidWorks rendering of the Snap Clamp Design.